Best waterproof speakers 2023: budget, portable, smart

 Rivals offer bigger sound

-If all you want from a decent outdoor speaker is portability, affordability and water resistance, there are few we would recommend above the consistently impressive Stormbox Micro 2.
-A tiny, satchel-friendly Bluetooth speaker that's one of the cheapest options on this list, the Micro 2 looks small but delivers a surprising amount of wallop.
+If what you want from your ideal outdoor speaker is portability, affordability and water resistance, the consistently impressive Tribit Stormbox Micro 2 is up there with the best.
+A small, satchel-friendly Bluetooth speaker that's one of the cheapest options on this list, the Micro 2 still delivers a surprising amount of sonic wallop.

-Building on the success of the original Stormbox Micro and featuring an all but identical woven finish design, the Micro's sequel trumps its predecessor by delivering enjoyable audio and massively improved battery life (our Tribit has been passed around the office for months and still boasts three bars of power).
-We easily coaxed 12 hours of listening out of a single charge, while an IP67 rating let one of our reviewers use it in the shower without any issue or damage.
+With a robust woven finish design and squat, compact design, the Micro 2 delivers enjoyable audio and impressive battery life - we coaxed 12 hours of listening out of a single charge.
+An IP67 rating, meanwhile, let one of our reviewers use it in the shower without any issues or damage.
 Again, the Stormbox Micro 2's diminutive size and durable design make it well-suited for travelling far beyond the confines of a bathroom or kitchen.

-Audio is also really strong, and much bigger, punchier and louder than you’d expect from such a small box.
-Midrange in particular is dealt with in a much more appealing manner than anything else we’ve seen at this price.
-The only issue is that it can start to suffer from distortion at louder volumes, but based on our head-to-head tests, you’ll have to pay more and invest in either a more expensive JBL Flip 6 or Wonderboom 3 to move up to the next level.
-Really impressive stuff.
+Audio is also really strong, and much bigger, punchier and louder than you’d expect from such an undersized device, with that midrange in particular offering real meat and muscle no matter the genre.
+The only issue is that it can start to suffer from distortion at louder volumes, but based on our head-to-head tests, you’ll have to pay more and invest in either a more expensive JBL Flip 6 or UE Wonderboom 3 to move up to the next level.

 JBL Flip 6